If you've blocked our ad, please consider unblocking it.

 The FlashBang has a pickup model seen above, but nothing else of it remains.

-Might be an alternate name for the Slayer's Fly-By-Wire Rocket function.
+Might be an alternate name for the Slayer's Fly-By-Wire Rocket function, or for the CMP150's Follow Lock-on function.
 Other than that, it doesn't fit any existing weapon.

 Half Magazine Discharge